 Likewise, if your relatives are adventurous and more likely to engage in strenuous activities in the United States, they might be more likely to be inured.
 In those cases having travel insurance can not only ensure that your loved ones get the care they need, it can literally save you and your loved ones thousands of dollars in medical fees.

 We often get calls from people who want to buy insurance only when they are in a medical situation or when their visiting parents/relatives are in need for medical attention.
-Remember, you must have insurance before the problem occurs.
-No insurance company will provide you policy if the problem has already occurred.
-Insurance is to cover unforeseen risk and is not for known or existing problems.
+Unfortunately, you can't buy a visitors insurance policy after a problem arises.
+Travel insurance is preventative coverage.

-- If you are in need for medical service and it is not an emergency situation, do some research and find a non-profit hospital or facility.
+- If you're in need of medical services and it's not an emergency situation, do some research and find a non-profit hospital or facility.
 Such service providers may have reasonably low charges for the services they provide.

-- If it is a life threatening medical situation, call 911 or visit the nearest medical center.
+- If you're facing a life-threatening medical situation, call 9-1-1 or visit the nearest medical center.

-- Request for discount: Accounting departments may agree to give some discount.
-In many cases, hospitals offer anywhere from 25% to 70% discount.
+- Request for discount: Providers may agree to offer some discount.
+In many cases, hospitals may offer anywhere from 25% to 70% discount.

-- Payment terms: Ask if the payment can be made in easy and affordable installments, such as paying X dollar per month for the next 2 years.
+- Payment terms: Ask if the payment can be made in affordable installments, such as paying a certain dollar amount per month over a year or two.

-Every service provider offers different benefits, thus the aforementioned tips may not hold true for each policy.
+- Remember that providers offers different benefits: Thus the aforementioned tips may not hold true for each policy.

 As long as it's not legally required of you, whether or not to get travel insurance is entirely up to you.
 If you have any more questions or need help deciding if visitors insurance is right for you and your visitors, our Customer Success Team is happy to help.